 Over the past few years, training workshops and meetings have been conducted with state and local stakeholders to solicit their input on the needs and opportunities seen in the corridor.
 A multi-disciplined IM Work Group of NHDOT staff was tasked with developing an action plan using the feedback gathered from these sessions.
 The plan was drafted and reviewed with the Technical Steering Committee (TSC), a committee comprised of local emergency responders (see Strategy 1.9 below for more details).
 The Traffic Incident Management Plan (I-93 TIMP) was adopted by the DOT and local communities in March, 2008.
 The I-93 TIMP establishes the following goals:

 The action plan is intended to document the traffic incident management needs of the corridor and provide a detailed outline of specific strategies for meeting those needs.
-The following strategies were determined as key to achieving the stated goals:
+The following strategies were determined as key to achieving the stated goals

 The following is a brief explanation of these strategies.
 For more detailed information, see the I-93 TIMP adopted in March 2008:

 Implementing the use of Service Patrols was identified as a highly beneficial tool to reduce the potentially significant impacts and major delays caused by otherwise minor incidents.
 The patrols were implemented beginning May 1, 2008.
 The program is operated during the heaviest traffic volume periods of the morning and afternoon commutes, making a continuous loop on

 I-93 between Exit 4 in Windham and Exit 47 in Methuen, MA, stopping for all incidents encountered.
 Response to minor incidents such as changing flat tires, providing gas or water, or clearing debris from the roadway is being provided.